AgentRuntimeProtocol/ARP_Standard/tools/codegen/python/README.md

 The canonical source of truth is `spec/`.
 Python SDK artifacts live under `sdks/python/`.

 This repo uses `openapi-python-client` to generate the Python SDK clients and models from the OpenAPI files under `spec/<version>/openapi/`.
+After low-level generation, the pipeline also generates a small facade layer (`sdk.py`) per service and rewrites each service package’s `__init__.py` to export the curated facade surface.

 ## Generate